thekevinscott/video.py/README.md

 ## Next

-Getting a pipeline set up in Pachyderm is super quick, and it's composable.
+Getting a pipeline set up in Pachyderm is quick and easy.
+Best of all, pipelines are composable.

-Our next installment will take our split frames, and detect whether there are people in a given frame.
+Our next installment will take our split frames pipeline, and add a second step to determine whether there are people in a given frame.

 Stay tuned!